lastnameis-borah/Deep-Learning-for-Motion-Capture-Sequence-Prediction-in-Quartet-Performances/README.md

-# A run through the repository?
+# A run through the repository...
 `MSc.
 Dissertation project submitted to School of Computer Science, University of Birmingham.
 (2023)`